yaseel/NepKey-Extension/README.md

    - When prompted for TOTP, click on **"New TOTP pairing"** (`Új TOTP párosítás`).
 2. Copy the **secret key** displayed below.
 3. Paste this secret key into EFOS under the **OTP Configuration** section.
-4. *(Optional, recommended)* Add the secret key to your preferred phone authenticator (e.g., Microsoft Authenticator, Google Authenticator) for backup.
+4. Add the secret key to your preferred phone authenticator (e.g., Microsoft Authenticator, Google Authenticator) for backup.

 Once set up, EFOS will generate the correct TOTP code automatically during login.